Henderson Police Conclude “Click It or Ticket” Enforcement Campaign

 FOR IMMEDIATE NEWS RELEASE

-Police Officers ticketed 5 motorists for no seat belt use and 1 driver for a child restraint violation after being stopped for other violations during the approximate two-week “Click It or Ticket” enhanced enforcement period that ran from November 18 through December 2.
+Police Officers ticketed 29 motorists for not wearing their seatbelts, after being stopped for other violations during the approximate two-week “Click It or Ticket” enhanced enforcement period that ran from November 18th through December 2nd.

-This was the 2nd Joining Forces event under the current grant.
+This was the 2nd Joining Forces initiative under the current grant.

-The Henderson Police Department received $183,860 in federal funding through the Nevada Department of Public Safety - Office of Traffic Safety for the 2019 (Performance period Oct 1, 2018 thru Sept 30, 2019) Joining Forces program.
-The grant provides funding for enforcement and education to reduce deaths and injuries on Nevada roadways.
-Enforcement events during the year will focus on pedestrian safety, seat belt use, speeding, distracted driving and impaired driving.
+Henderson Police Department received $201,000 in federal funding for the extra enforcement initiatives through the Nevada Department of Public Safety – Office of Traffic Safety for the 2020 (Performance period Oct 1, 2019 thru Sept 30, 2020) Joining Forces program.

 # # #